shipurjan/mcp-japanese-parser/README.md

 - ✅ **Docker deployment** with full containerization
 - ✅ **Error handling** with circuit breaker patterns

+**🔧 CURRENTLY WORKING ON:**

+- Tool output refinement for better UX
+- Performance optimization and caching
+- Enhanced error messages and debugging

+**🚀 NEXT PRIORITIES:**

+- Batch processing capabilities
+- Resource endpoints for dictionary lookups
+- Comprehensive test suite
+- Production deployment guides

 ## Quick Start

+✅ **WORKING STATUS**: The complete setup is functional and all MCP tools are operational with real Ichiran integration.

 This MCP server requires Ichiran to be running to provide real Japanese text parsing.
 There is no mock mode - you need the full setup.